TheThinkingHome/Automations/blueprints/template/recently_active.md

 ## A Small Note on Dead Sources

-The "What You Get" list mentions that the sensor returns `off` when the source goes unavailable or unknown.
+The "What You Get" list mentions that the sensor returns `off` when the source goes unavailable, unknown, or non-numeric in the threshold modes.
 That was a deliberate call.
 Returning `unknown` instead would have looked more honest, but it would break the on-to-off transition that this design hinges on.

 If the source dies while the sensor is `on`, returning unknown would mean the entity goes from `on` to `unknown`, not `on` to `off`, and any automation listening for the linger-expired event would never fire.
 The current design makes a source death look like "linger ended cleanly," so suppression stops being applied, end-of-linger actions still run, and the system keeps moving.
 Brief source hiccups never get this far, since the linger is already running and `delay_off` holds the sensor `on` through a few seconds of unavailability.
 The article linked at the top covers the rest, including what to monitor for source health separately.

-The unavailable guard does a second job specific to the numeric modes.
-Without it, `'unavailable' | float(0)` evaluates to `0`, which for `comparison: below` with a positive threshold reads as true, sticking the sensor `on` forever.
-The guard prevents that.
+The guard against malformed source states does a second job specific to the numeric modes.
+Without it, any string value evaluates to `0` via Jinja's float fallback, which for `comparison: below` with a positive threshold reads as true, sticking the sensor `on` forever.
+The v2.1.2 patch extended the guard from just `unavailable` and `unknown` to any non-numeric state, so a flaky integration reporting `Error`, `n/a`, or `calibrating` no longer turns into 0 and triggers a false linger.

 ## Example Use